Honda Pioneer - Windshields & Doors: Noise, Dust & Install Tips

 Step-by-step

-2. Prep surfaces: clean with isopropyl alcohol (no oily residue).
+2. Prep surfaces: clean with isopropyl alcohol (no oily residue)

-3. Mount loosely: hand-tighten brackets; center the panels.
+3. Mount loosely: hand-tighten brackets; center the panels

-4. Tighten in a cross-pattern to spec; don’t overtighten poly.
+4. Tighten in a cross-pattern to spec; don’t overtighten poly

-5. Cycle open/close: adjust latches and seals for smooth operation.
+5. Cycle open/close: adjust latches and seals for smooth operation

-6. Re-torque after your first ride; plastics/rubber settle.
+6. Re-torque after your first ride; plastics/rubber settle

 Product Picks

-Kit What’s in it Best For Why it works
+Kit What’s in it Best for Why it works

-Airy Trail Kit Vented windshield (poly) + rear panel, soft pioneer doors Dusty trail seasons Vents break vacuum; rear panel stops dust curl-back; soft doors flex with weather
+Airy Trail Kit Vented poly windshield + rear panel, soft Pioneer doors Dusty trail seasons Vents break vacuum; rear panel stops dust curl-back; soft doors flex with weather

 All-Weather Worker Glass windshield + wiper/washer kit + hard doors Daily use, rain/snow, plowing Clear optics, wipe-clean glass, best sealing and durability